Ancient Egyptian History See also:

 Iran Coup: CIA in Iran - Explores the pivotal role of the U.S. Central Intelligence Agency in the plot which overthrew Iran's elected Prime Minister in 1953.
 High school and up (2000, New York Times).
 See also CIA Confirms Role in 1953 Iran Coup (2013, National Security Archive; George Washington University)

-Israel [NOTE: Archived page; media features do not work] - Chronological history of key events in Israel's history since its creation in 1948 through 2008, plus links to related materials (British Broadcasting Corporation).
+Israel [NOTE: Archived page; media features may not work] - Chronological history of key events in Israel's history since its creation in 1948 through 2008, plus links to related materials (British Broadcasting Corporation).

 Jewish Heritage - See DIVERSITY / MULTICULTURAL RESOURCES - Jewish and Immigrant Experience.